New Aesthetic

-The New Aesthetic is a term, coined by James Bridle, used to refer to the increasing appearance of the visual language of digital technology and the Internet in the physical world, and the blending of virtual and physical.
-The phenomenon has been around for a long time but James Bridle articulated the notion through a series of talks and observations.
+The New Aesthetic is a term coined by James Bridle used to refer to the increasing appearance of digital technology and the Internet in the physical world, and the blending of virtual and physical.
+The phenomenon has been around for a long time, but James Bridle articulated the notion through a series of talks and observations.
 The term gained wider attention following a panel at the SXSW conference in 2012.

 History

-Developing from a series of collections of digital objects that have become located in the physical, the movement circulates around a blog named "The New Aesthetic" and which has defined the broad contours of the movement without a manifesto.
-The New Aesthetic as a concept was introduced at South By South West (SXSW) on March 12, 2012, at a panel organised by James Bridle and included Aaron Cope, Ben Terrett, Joanne McNeil and Russell Davies.
+Developing from a series of collections of digital objects that have become located in the physical, the movement circulates around a blog named "The New Aesthetic" which has defined the broad contours of the movement without a manifesto.
+The New Aesthetic as a concept was introduced at South By South West (SXSW) on March 12, 2012, at a panel organized by James Bridle and included Aaron Cope, Ben Terrett, Joanne McNeil and Russell Davies.

 An article by Bruce Sterling in Wired Magazine propelled the ideas around the New Aesthetic into critical and public consciousness.
-Sterling's article described the concept's main outlines but also proposed some key critical areas for development.
-The subsequent response from across the web was rapid and engaged with a number of significant contemporaneous contributions.
+Sterling's article proposed some key critical areas for development.
+The subsequent response from was rapid and engaged with a number of significant contemporaneous contributions.

 The author Bruce Sterling has said of the New Aesthetic: